 When the velocity of the camera varies, the time of frame capture is no longer proportional to the location of the camera.
 Image features are no longer arranged along straight lines in the EPI plane.
 The predictive approach to the computation of the camera motion assumes that a few frames are captured with a constant velocity.
 Only the correct camera motion can predict the next frame from the straight space-time lines computed for the preceding frames.
+We will denote the slopes of the EPI lines as "shape parameters", which will be estimated in the predictive alignment process together with the motion parameters of the camera.

-The Space-Time approach can also be extended to handle 2D camera translations and also camera rotations.
+The Space-Time approach can also be extended to handle 2D camera translations.
+In this case, the prediction will be based on a continuation of EPI planes.
 Setups describing camera motions which are applicable the proposed analysis are shown in Fig. 6.